TolikPylypchuk/Matchmaker/docs/articles/patterns.md

 The more generic `IPattern<TInput, TMatchResult>` interface extends this interface.

 Users of this library should **never use this interface directly**.
-It's used only inside match expressions because they can't know about patterns' transformation types.
+It's used only inside match expressions because they [can't know](expressions.md) about patterns' transformation types.
 You shouldn't implement this interface directly, pass references of this type to methods etc.

+## Null Values

+The result of patterns' matching can be `null`.
+This is why the `MatchResult<T>` type can contain a `null` value.

 ## Using Predefined Patterns